MrRobotAU/state-of-fitness-prompt-library/phase-3-member-journey/P8-checkin-milestone.md

 ```
 ROLE
-Client services coordinator at a boutique personal training studio.
+Client services coordinator at a boutique personal training studio called State of Fitness in South Yarra.

 TASK
 Draft a check-in message for the member in the MEMBER block.
 The trigger type is